Beyond the Crowd: LLM-Augmented Community Notes for Governing Health Misinformation: : Framework for LLM-Augmented Community Notes

-To select the most informative subset, we introduce an LLM-based \textbf{utility judgment} module inspired by recent advances in evidence ranking \cite{zhang2024large}.
-Given a fixed quota $\tau$, the model performs $\tau$ iterative selections, each time identifying and removing the evidence snippet (title and one-sentence summary) with the highest estimated utility.
-The resulting items form the machine-selected evidence set $\mathcal{E}_m$, whose corresponding URLs are appended to the generated note to ensure transparency and traceability.
+To select informative evidence, we add an LLM-based \textbf{utility judgment} module inspired by evidence ranking \cite{zhang2024large}.
+Given a quota $\tau$, it iteratively selects and removes the highest-utility evidence snippets (title and summary), forming the set $\mathcal{E}_m$, whose URLs are appended for transparency.
+We then apply $\mathsf{RETRIEVE}$ and $\mathsf{MATCH}$ (\S \ref{sec:llm-augmentation}) to obtain chunks $\mathcal{C}_m$ and generate a note $n_m$ conditioned on $p$ and $\mathcal{C}_m$.